MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 # Apply features and settings on your devices using device profiles in Microsoft Intune

 Microsoft Intune includes settings and features you can enable or disable on different devices within your organization.
-These settings and features are added to "configuration profiles" and can help your end users be productive on their devices faster.
+These settings and features are added to "configuration profiles".
+When you configure device features using configuration profile, you can help your end users be productive on their devices faster.

 You can create profiles for different devices and different platforms, including Android, iOS/iPadOS, macOS, and Windows.
 There are some configuration settings that are unique to each platform.
 It's also common to have many device profiles for each platform, ranging from antivirus settings to custom settings.